bioinfo-chru-strasbourg/STARK-modules/README.md

 STARK Modules & Services are additional tools for STARK experience, such as API, listener, interfaces.

-Services are located in the folder 'services', and are organized in separated modules (folders), containing 'STARK.docker-compose.yml' file describing services, 'STARK.env' file including all parameters, and 'STARK.module' file describing the module and all services, especially to share information and access to other modules.
+Services are located in the folder 'services', and are organized in separated modules (folders), containing 'STARK.docker-compose.yml' file describing services, 'STARK.env' file including all environment variables (appended to main environment variables), and 'STARK.module' file describing the module and all services, especially to share information and access to other modules.
+Submodules can be defined with prefix on each configuration files (such as prefix 'STARK.my_submodule' for all file, 'STARK.my_submodule.docker-compose.yml', 'STARK.my_submodule.env' and 'STARK.my_submodule.module')

-Services use a main STARK Docker Compose environment file, in root folder by default (.env).
+Services use a main STARK Docker Compose environment file, and a specific STARK Docker Compose environment file for modules (default '.env,./services/STARK.env').
 If services folder is not within main STARK code, ensure to correctly use this configuration file (as an example as a symlink, or by using ```--env``` option).

 Start services